ahmad-h88/ahmad-h88/README.md

 - 👋 Hi, I’m Ahmad
-- 👀 I’m interested in software development and testing
+- 👀 I’m a QA Automation Tester
-- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me: ahmadhabibzad@gmail.com

 <!---